All APIs of PyGrinder

 Parameters:

-• X (shape of [n_steps, n_features]) – A time series data vector without any missing data.
+• X (Union[Tensor, ndarray]) – A time series data vector without any missing data.
+Shape of [n_steps, n_features].

 • obs_rate (float) – The proportion of variables without missing values that will be used for fitting the logistic masking model.